 WITNESS:

-1

-RESPONDENT

-2 PERSONAL CAPACITY/
+RESPONDENTPERSONAL CAPACITY/

 DULY AUTHORISED

 (Attach copy of authority/resolution)

+WITNESS: , , ,

+MEDIATOR

+PERSONAL CAPACITY/ DULY AUTHORISED

+(Attach copy of authority/resolution)

+WITNESS:

 SPECIMEN SETTLEMENT AGREEMENT IN TERMS OF MEDIATION RULE 41A SUB-RULE (8)(e) OF THE HIGH COURT

 In the event of a settlement the lawyers could use Form 14, J 628 (Rule 82) to record their settlement and submit it to the Court so that it is made an order of court.
 This ensures the enforceability of the agreement and confirms that the legal proceedings are settled fully and finally (if that is the case).